-In July, 1997 the first Morningside Music Bridge established a new benchmark for international summer programs and garnered national and local media coverage in both Canada and China.
-Conceived by Paul Dornian, former Director of the Mount Royal University Conservatory, and Andy Chan, Morningside Group, the program brought together Canadian and Chinese young musicians to perform on an international stage and measure themselves against the very best young performers globally.
+In July, 1997 the first Morningside Music Bridge (MMB) established a new benchmark for international summer programs and garnered national and local media coverage in both Canada and China.
+Conceived by Paul Dornian, then Director of the Mount Royal University Conservatory, and Andy Chan, Morningside Group, the program brought together Canadian and Chinese young musicians to perform on an international stage and measure themselves against the very best young performers globally.

 The program was hosted by Mount Royal University until 2015.
 In the intervening years it grew to include outstanding participants not only from the two original participating nations and Poland (a core partner since 2003), but from many other countries worldwide.
 It quickly evolved into Canada’s most extensive and comprehensive summer music training program for young artists, and was described as “without peer in Canada and among the very best in the world” (Dr. Douglas McNabney, on behalf of the Federal Government's Department of Canadian Heritage).
 The program continued to develop, becoming a fully international program; headquartered in Canada, operating globally and delivered in Boston.